Raze Extreme from Protein Works is a good value caffeinated pre-workout enriched with vitamins – but for me it’s a bit low on creatine levels.

 You’ll find creatine here to support high-intensity exercise and performance.
 The recommended dose for creatine is 5g daily, which is higher than the 3.5g dose found in a Protein Works serving.
 If you take creatine regularly, you may need to take an additional supplement alongside this.

 There’s also L-citrulline, a vasodilator that helps improve blood flow and oxygen to muscles to reduce fatigue.
-Improvements in exercise performance have been seen in doses of 6-8g daily, and again that’s more than the 3g in this pre-workout.
+Doses of 6-8g daily are known to help improve exercise performance, so I’d have liked to see a little more than the 3g in this pre-workout.

 Protein Works has included beta-alanine, another common active ingredient in pre-workouts.
 To be effective, it must be taken regularly for several weeks and often a couple of times daily.
 The recommended dose is generally between 2.5g and 6g daily.
 Like other ingredients in Protein Works Raze Extreme, the amounts are low, suggesting they may need to be used with other supplements.

 Protein Works has also packed in several micronutrients, including vitamin C, which is a powerful antioxidant and helps to support immunity, as well as B vitamins, which are involved in energy metabolism and promoting a healthy nervous system.
-Whether these are needed in a pre-workout is debatable, as they’re not directly associated with performance.
+I’m not sure these are needed in a pre-workout, however, as they’re not directly associated with performance.

-Servings work out about £1.25 each which is one of the cheaper powders on test, though not quite as cheap as the Myprotein Alpha Pre-Workout.
+Servings work out about £1.25 each which is one of the cheaper powders on test.
+However, it’s not quite as cheap as the Myprotein Alpha Pre-Workout.
 You can only buy Raze Extreme online, in three flavours – watermelon, fruit punch and blue raspberry, as well as two caffeine-free flavours.

-Overall, this is a decent pre-workout with a good blend of active ingredients at a good price, but doses of some active ingredients are a little too low to be effective.
+Overall, I thought this is a decent pre-workout with a good blend of active ingredients at a good price.
+However, doses of some active ingredients are a little too low to be effective.